AhmadElHalabi10/Next-documentation-by-vercel/README.md

-# Next-documentation-by-vercel
+# This is a commit.
-This simple project is solely for the documentation provided by Vercel.
+# Each line is a file pattern followed by one or more owners.